brandonmanley/nBodyNN/README.md

 # nBodyNN
-Simulation and development of a Neural Network for N body problem
+Simulation and development of a neural network for the gravitational N body problem